More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Fast multiplication algorithm of a Toeplitz matrix and a vector

-It is known that a multiplication of a Toeplitz matrix and a vector can be done quite efficiently with complexity $O(n\log n)$ using fast Fourier transform (FFT) algorithm (see, e.g., Ref. \cite{MatrixTextbook}).
-For readers' convenience, we reproduce this result here.
+We review an efficient algorithm for multiplication of a Toeplitz matrix and a vector using fast Fourier transform (FFT) with complexity $O(n\log n)$ (see, e.g., Ref. \cite{MatrixTextbook}, Section 4.7.7).
+The algorithm based on the number theoretic transform (NTT), mentioned in Section 7.3.2 of Ref. \cite{VanAssche}, can be regarded as a special case of this algorithm.